crowdagger/crowbook/book_example/templates.md

 List of templates
 -----------------

-Crowbook allows the user to specify a number of templates.
-Some of them, though are not "real" templates, they are just files that are inserted, but can't contain mustache tags.
+Crowbook allows the user to specify a number of templates.[^1]

+[^1]: Some of them, though, are not "real" templates, they are just files that are inserted, but can't contain mustache tags.
 This will probably evolve in future versions.

 ### html.js ###